Search This Blog

 I first met Katy Lederer back in the early 90s when we were both at Berkeley and studying under poets like Thom Gunn, Lyn Hejinian and Robert Hass.
 Katy was one of the first poets to really draw my attention to Emily Dickinson's work.
 I remember listening to her talk about Dickinson's precise linguistic clarity in the realm of very abstract subjects like faith and eternity in amazement.
 "How does she do that?"
 I still think about that conversation often.

 I've been an admirer of Katy's poetry and writing ever since and I'm very grateful she agreed to write a post for Prowling Bee.
-Her essay gives us a valuable new way to think about Dickinson's work that extends from the Latinate past toward the language of future.
+Her essay gives us a valuable new way to think about Dickinson's work that extends from the Latinate past toward the language of the future.

 We are living in the era of the rise of what are known as the “large language models,” or LLMs.
 In this context, one might think of Dickinson’s poems, and this poem in particular, as a miniature language model.
 Though known as one of the foundational lyricists of the American tradition, Dickinson was also a technician; her hymnlike verses can be analyzed as spiritual machines.